Leading Research & Innovation

 In this section, you will find:

-- 4: UNT has one member of the National Academy of Engineering, one member of the National Academy of Sciences and two members of the National Academy of Inventors.
+- 6: UNT has two members of the National Academy of Inventors (one of whom is also a member of the National Academy of Sciences), one member of the National Academy of Engineering, one member of the National Academy of Public Administration Fellows, one member of the National Academy of Kinesiology and one member of the National Academy of Neuropsychology.

 - 13: UNT has 13 NSF CAREER Award recipients, given to researchers on the rise.